mricon/korgalore/docs/index.rst

 =========

-Korgalore is a tool for feeding public-inbox git repositories directly into Gmail via its REST API as an alternative to subscribing.
+Korgalore is a tool for feeding public-inbox git repositories directly into mail targets (Gmail, JMAP, IMAP, or local maildir) as an alternative to subscribing.
 It provides a workaround for Gmail's notorious hostility to high-volume technical mailing list traffic.

 .. warning::
    This is beta-quality software.
 It can explode or cause you to miss mail.